What is the difference between a Nurse Psychotherapist and Certified Nurse Psychotherapist(CNP).

 * This title is also protected, meaning only those with the certification can use it.

-In essence, a "certified nurse psychotherapist CNP" has demonstrated a higher level of specialized training and competence in providing counselling and psychotherapy compared to a nurse who simply incorporates therapeutic techniques into their general nursing practice and call themselves a nurse psychotherapist.
+In essence, a "certified nurse psychotherapist CNP" has demonstrated a higher level of specialized training and competence in providing counselling and psychotherapy compared to a nurse who simply incorporates therapeutic techniques into their general nursing practice and call themselves a nurse psychotherapist or registered nurse psychotherapist.